 Carrying cases are a must for travellers, especially the hard-case models.
 Airplane companies don’t always treat your luggage well and it is a good idea to have a case that will protect your scope from potential damage.

 Lens and eyepiece covers are a standard in the industry and are primarily focused on keeping dust and water away from your lenses.
 That way, whenever you are ready to use your scope, you won’t have to start cleaning the lenses.
 Still, having an extra pair of cleaning cloth will never hurt.
+While bird watching, it is also very important to make sure you keep your binoculars clean.

 Neck straps are great if you move around a lot in your birdwatching area.
 They are particularly handy for people who use angled scopes.